 Las Vegas is renowned for its extensive collection of shows and concerts that take place within many casino resorts and entertainment venues.
 From comedic performances to concerts, magic shows to tribute shows, there really is no shortage of entertainment here.
 Take a look at what’s scheduled while you’re here, there’s something for guests of all ages.

 The most popular shows in town are the Cirque Du Soleil shows.
-There are 5 different shows that play at different hotels, and all are equally extravagant and captivating.
+5 different shows play at different hotels, and all are equally extravagant and captivating!
+Expect people swinging from the ceiling, contorting their bodies into shapes you wouldn’t believe, and lots more!

 Catching a high production entertainment show is the perfect way to round out your date night!
 Check out a complete list of Las Vegas shows here.